Mexico: Maya Traditions in Chiapas

 7

-Visit the Lacandón rainforest and its people, descendants of the Maya Cruise through the forest to see ancient petroglyphs and burial caves Participate in a healing ritual performed by the last Lacandón shaman.
+Visit the Lacandón rainforest and its people, descendants of the Maya Cruise through the forest to see ancient petroglyphs and burial caves Enjoy a family-style meal prepared with traditional ingredients.

 8 – 9

-Meet a member of the Zapatista Movement and learn about the fight for recognition of Maya culture and land rights Watch the sun set over UNESCO-listed Palenque during a private after-hours visit to the archaeological site Depart or travel to Mexico City for optional extension.
+Meet a member of the Zapatista Movement and learn about the fight for recognition of Maya culture and land rights Watch the sun set over UNESCO-listed Palenque Depart or travel to Mexico City for optional extension.

 10 – 12